sldgr/daqmx-python-UI-example/README.md

 ## About The Project

 This is a Python take on the LabVIEW built-in example VI called Voltage - Continuous Input.
-Like the G-code equivalent, this code features the ability to configure, start and stop a DAQmx single-channel analog input voltage task.
-With real or simulated NI (National Instruments) hardware Other features worth mentioning include:
+Like the G-code equivalent, this code features the ability to configure, start and stop a DAQmx single-channel analog input voltage task with real or simulated NI (National Instruments) hardware.
+Other features worth mentioning include:

 1. Use of Kivy, a cross-platform NUI development framework for python allowing easy separation of a UI layout and business logic